plos-clan/CoolPotOS/README.md

 You need to install them on your computer:

-- xmake toolkit
+- Xmake
-- zig cc & nasm
-- rustup
+- NASM
+- Zig (you can install manually if xmake cannot download it for you)
 - Windows subsystem for Linux (Ubuntu 22.04)
     - xorriso
     - qemu-system-i386

 ### Steps

-- Run `xmake run` or `bash build.bash` on your terminal then it is going to build and run
+- Run `xmake run` on your terminal then it will build and run automatically
+- `init.bash` and `build.bash` are deprecated currently

 ## License